elastic/integrations/packages/tenable_sc/docs/README.md

-# Tenable.sc
+# Tenable Security Center

-The Tenable.sc integration collects and parses data from the [Tenable.sc](https://docs.tenable.com/tenablesc/Content/Welcome.htm) APIs.
+The Tenable Security Center integration collects and parses data from the [Tenable Security Center](https://docs.tenable.com/tenablesc/Content/Welcome.htm) APIs.

 ## Compatibility

-This module has been tested against `Tenable.sc version 5.23`.
+This module has been tested against `Tenable Security Center version 5.23`.

 ## Requirements

-In order to ingest data from the Tenable.sc you must have the **Access key** and **Secret Key**.
+In order to ingest data from the Tenable Security Center you must have the **Access key** and **Secret Key**.

 Enable API keys to allow users to perform API key authentication.